Environmental Impact Assessment Ordinance

 3.2 Description of Study Area

 The study area for assessing air quality impact may vary from case to case and the EIA study brief may prescribe the study area.
 It involves the description of the topographical and man-made features which may affect the dispersion characteristics of air pollutants within the study area.
-This includes terrain height, locations and dimensions of physical obstruction, existing and potential land use, existing and potential building downwash, building wake, street canyon or cavity effects within the study area.
+This includes terrain height, existing and potential land use within the study area.

-It involves the description of locations, height, grade level, dimension of sensitive receivers and impact area.
+It involves the description of locations, height, and grade level of air sensitive receivers.

 3.4 Baseline Study

-It involves the description of the existing air quality based on, but not limited to, existing air quality monitoring on-site or quality assured measured data which can be obtained from government agencies, companies or instructions.
-The baseline study involves a discussion of background air quality value due to uninventoried sources and contributions from outside the study area and description of the method used for determining this value.
+It involves the description of the existing air quality based on, but not limited to, existing air quality monitoring on-site or quality assured measured data which can be obtained from government agencies, companies or institutions.
+The baseline study involves a discussion of background air quality value due to other non-project emission sources in the study area and contributions from sources outside the study area.

 3.5 Meteorological Conditions